creativeprojects/resticprofile/README.md

 tag = [ "windows" ]
 source = [ "c:\\" ]
 check-after = true
+run-before = "dir /l"
+run-after = "echo All Done!"

 ```

 ## Using resticprofile

-Here are a few examples how to run resticprofile (using the example configuration file)
+Here are a few examples how to run resticprofile (using the main example configuration file)

 See all snapshots: